yulste/yulste/README.md

 - 👋 Hi, I’m @yulste
 - 👀 I’m interested in learning about data science and machine learning.
-- 🌱 I’m currently learning at coursera.
+- 🌱 I'm currently pursuing a master's degree.
-- 💞️ I’m looking to collaborate on my enterprise, its a Hospital.
+- 💞️ I’m looking to broaden my experience.
 - 📫 How to reach me yulacast@gmail.com.

 <!---